NHK ni Youkoso!, Onanie Master Kurosawa Recommendations

 While Onani starts out purely as a Death Note parody about masturbation, complete with Light's 'Just as planned!' faces and in-depth planning, it quickly takes a turn for the serious, delving into anti-social behavior, bullying, first loves and, basically, school life in general.
 Think of it as a realistic school slice-of-life (with masturbation in the girls’ toilet!) about Light, without Death Notes and his popularity, and you wouldn't be far wrong.

 NHK deals with many similar issues, such as not making friends out of fear of rejection and hiding away from the world.
-There's even a 'contract' with a weird girl in both, though
+There's even a 'contract' with a weird girl in both, though what the

 Both are exceptional insights into the human condition, the concept of belonging in particular.
 Both great psychological works, and accurately depicted emotions of characters in both series make both an excellent read.
 These two masterpieces both depict intricate and meaningful messages to its intended audience, which will give them a moment of thought over their social interactions with the people around them.